-On January 30, 2020, the spread of the novel coronavirus was declared a Public Health Emergency of International Concern by the World Health Organization ("WHO").
-Subsequently, on March 11, 2020, the WHO characterized the COVID-19 outbreak as a pandemic.
-The United States now has the world's most reported COVID-19 cases, and all 50 states and the District of Columbia have reported cases of infected individuals.
-Several states, including the State of New York, where we are headquartered, declared states of emergency.
-Our management is continuously monitoring the situation and providing frequent communications to both clients and our employee partners.
-We have adopted enhanced cleaning practices and other health protocols in most of our offices, taken measures to significantly restrict non-essential business travel and have practices in place to mandate that employees who may have been exposed to COVID-19, or show any relevant symptoms, self-quarantine.
-Since early March 2020, the Company executed on its Business Continuity Plan whereby we have requested that the vast majority of our employees work remotely with only a few "essential" employees reporting to our offices.
+The Company continues to monitor the effects of the COVID-19 Pandemic both on a national level as well as regionally and locally and is responding accordingly.
+In addition, we continue to provide frequent communications to clients, employees, and regulators.
+We have adopted enhanced cleaning practices and other health protocols in our offices, taken measures to significantly restrict non-essential business travel and have practices in place to mandate that employees who may have been exposed to COVID-19, or show any relevant symptoms, self-quarantine.
+In early March 2020, the Company executed on its Business Continuity Plan whereby the vast majority of our employees began to work remotely with only "essential" employees reporting to our offices.
 We accomplished this by significantly expanding the use of technology infrastructure that facilitates remote operations.
-Our ability to avoid significant business disruptions is predicated on the continued facilitation of remote operations.
+Our ability to avoid significant business disruptions is reliant on the continued ability to have the vast majority of employees work remotely.
 To date, there have been no significant disruptions to our business or control processes as a result of this dispersion of employees.
-Recent outbreaks in various states indicate that the COVID-19 Pandemic will continue to impact the economy, and by extension our business, well into 2021.
+Recent outbreaks in various states indicate that COVID-19 will continue to impact the economy and, by extension, our business, well into 2021.
 We currently anticipate that a large number of our employees will continue to work remotely for the indefinite future.